 Suppose we want to compare the main outlet flows from two scenarios.
 The immediate question is what is the reach or stream number.
-There are various ways to do this, and for subbasins it is particularly easy as the number is provided as a label on each subbasins.
-QSWAT3 also provides map tips.
-If you select the Watershed, Reaches or Actual HRUs layer in the Layers panel, and then hover the mouse over the map canvas, the subbasin, reach or HRU number at the mouse point will be displayed.
+There are various ways to do this, and for subbasins it is particularly easy as the number is provided as a label on each subbasin.
+QSWAT also provides map tips.
+If you Show Map Tips (button like a yellow speech bubble in the top tool bar of QGIS) select the Watershed, Reaches or Actual HRUs layer in the Layers panel, and then hover the mouse over the map canvas, the subbasin, reach or HRU number at the mouse point will be displayed.
 For HRUs you will see a string like 000010002 or 000010002, 3 which indicates in the first case subbasin 1 HRU 2 and in the second case subbasin 1 HRUs 2 and 3: the result of splitting an HRU into 2 landuses.
 To add such an HRU to a plot you would use 1 as the subbasin number and 2 (in the first case) as the HRU number, or choose between 2 and 3 for the HRU number in the second case.
 The other method is to select a layer in the layers panel, right click on it to open its attribute table, select a feature using the Select Features button, and the selected feature's attributes will be highlighted.
 You may have to scroll the table to find it.

 Having found the main outlet reach's number, probably 1 for this example, you normally use it for both scenarios because they shared their maps.
 This may not always be the case, and comparing outlet flows is one case where it is reasonable to compare models with different delineations but with the same outlet point.
-If scenario Sim1, say, has a different delineation, you can find its maps for subbasins, reaches and HRUs in the folder Sin1/TablesOut as subs.shp, rives.shp and hrus.shp respectively.
+If scenario Sim1, say, has a different delineation, you can find its maps for subbasins, reaches and HRUs in the folder Sim1/TablesOut as subs.shp, rives.shp and hrus.shp respectively.
 You can find the numbers you need using the attribute table method, and the fields you want are Subbasin, Subbasin (note that reaches have the same number as their subbasin) and HRUGIS respectively.